Elvric/ClassNotes/Winter2018/Comp310.md

     * NEEDi <= Avail for all Pi so processes can run in any order
 * safe (but take care)
     * NEEDi > Avail for some Pi
-    * NEEDi <= Avail for at least one Pi such theat there is at least one correct order in whihc the processes may complete their resources
+    * NEEDi <= Avail for at least one Pi such theat there is at least one correct order in which the processes may complete their resources
 * Unsafe
     * Need i > Avail for some Pi
     * Need <= Avail for at least 1 Pi